Empire State Bastard: “We’re going for extremity at all costs”

 Neil: “‘Extreme’ is the word.
 We’re going for extremity at all costs, even if it’s not brutality – it’s got to be extremely weird.
 Because we play together in Biffy, there’s no point in us doing another project that doesn’t feel miles apart.
 That’s a pet hate of mine, when people leave their full-time band to do another thing and it’s just a slightly different version of what they’re doing anyway.
 What’s the fucking point?”

-Vernart: “Do you remember when Jon Bon Jovi did ‘Blades Of Glory’ as a solo artist?
+Vennart: “Do you remember when Jon Bon Jovi did ‘Blades Of Glory’ as a solo artist?
 It just sounded like a Bon Jovi song!
 He’s really sold himself short there.”

 Neil: “It could have sounded like Napalm Death!”